Live Fish Carrier Market

 AquaShip (20-25% share) will continue to lead the live fish carrier industry in 2025, underpinned by its emphasis on environmentally friendly wellbore operations and low-emission transport-optimized fleet.
 The company's expertise in sustainable aquaculture logistics makes it well-placed in Northern Europe, where traceability and regulatory compliance are prime drivers.
 Its up-to-date fleet and investment in onboard environmental control systems guarantee a long-term competitive edge.

 Sølvtrans (15-20%), the globe's largest operator of wellboats, remains at the top in Atlantic salmon shipping, particularly along Norwegian and Scottish farming regions.
 Its size, efficiency of operation, and direct routes for salmon logistics form the basis of its strong position.
 Mowi (10-15%), with vertically integrated business practices, achieves in-house logistics through own proprietary wellboats.
-It minimizes the use of third-party operators and enables closer control of quality while handling live fish.
+It minimizes the use of third-party operators, enabling closer control of quality when handling live fish.

 Havyard (8-12%) is a key player in constructing live fish carriers and providing new vessel designs to leading operators.
-Kongsberg (5-10%) concentrates on advanced solutions, such as automation and monitoring equipment that improve fish welfare during transportation.
-MacGregor (5-8%), a Cargotec company, provides integrated live fish handling systems instead of full transport services, making a niche as a key component supplier for retrofit and new build operations worldwide.
+Kongsberg (5-10%) focuses on advanced solutions, including automation and monitoring equipment that enhance fish welfare during transportation.
+MacGregor (5-8%), a Cargotec company, provides integrated live fish handling systems rather than full transport services, establishing a niche as a key component supplier for retrofit and new build operations worldwide.

 Other Key Players